 Notification requirement for Q fever

-Q fever infection (Group B disease) must be notified in writing within 5 days of diagnosis.
+Q fever infection is a ‘routine’ notifiable condition and must be notified by medical practitioners and pathology services in writing within 5 days of diagnosis.

 This is a Victorian statutory requirement.

 Primary school and children’s services centre exclusion for Q fever

 Exclusion is not applicable.

 The rickettsia-like Gram-negative coccobacillus bacterium Coxiella burnetii is the causative agent.

 The onset of Q fever infection is usually acute and characterised by fever, chills, sweats, severe headache (especially behind the eyes), weakness, anorexia, myalgia and cough.
 Pneumonia is another acute presentation and can range from mild to severe.
 Abnormal liver function tests (hepatitis) are common, while transient mild rashes are an occasional feature.
 Orchitis occurs rarely.
 Nonetheless, almost 60 per cent of cases are asymptomatic.